CorvusPrudens/Corvassembly/docsrc/advanced/memory-mapping.rst

 |                   |               | | ``(R) Read request, (W) Write request, (e) error bit, (B) Busy bit``|
 +-------------------+---------------+-----------------------------------------------------------------------+

-Read requests can be safely made anywhere within the Flash memory address space.
+Read requests are safe anywhere within the Flash memory address space.
 Write and erase requests, however, are not necessarily safe in the areas where FPGA configuration and program data are stored.
 For these addresses, (page 0x05FF and below) the appropriate security bit must be set before a write